This is the way the world ends,

 A reason for all this terrible chaos?
 I… I want to believe it, but something in my gut tells me that maybe this is bigger than us.
 It could be the nasty flips my stomach is doing or the fact that I can hear my heart pounding in my ears, but whatever it is, my instincts tell me that the best thing to focus on now is survival.

 Suddenly, a particular undead catches my eyes, the green, checkered shirt hard to miss even from the roof—Morita.
 Only, he isn't Morita anymore.
 His blond hair is stained red with blood, probably from a wound on the back of his head, and his normally playful green eyes look dull, filled with a deep hunger and outlined in a black shadow.
-Blood is dripping from his right eyes down to his cheek, like it is from the corners of his mouth as well.
+Blood is dripping from his right eye down to his cheek, like it is from the corners of his mouth.
 In his rubbery hand is the leg of a dead girl whose face is down against the cement.

 I cover my mouth, trying to blink away the fresh tears.

-Hisashi is always right, but maybe logic isn't the best thing to go on anymore.
+Hisashi is always right, but maybe hope isn't the best thing to go on anymore.

 "We need to look around," he says in a rush, causing me to pull my gaze away from the horrifying sight in the courtyard.
 "Maybe we can find a match or a lighter or something.
-If we don't make a fire now, we're going to be screwed when it gets dark."
+If we don't find light while it's still day, we'll be screwed when it gets dark."
 He punctuates the sentence with a cough, only this time, it's worse: throaty and wet.
 He slouches over and coughs up blood.